Hello! If you are here, halfway is already done! You are reading the text that will help you to save the world (and become a programmer).

 CodeEasy consists of 3 courses:

-The elementary course helps you to write the first code lines, and dive into a diverse world of programming.
+The entry level course helps you to write the first code lines, and dive into a diverse world of programming.
 You will travel to the future with the main character of the story - Teo, and learn that Earth needs your help in the war against machines.
 The only way to help is to learn C#.

-The intermediate course goes through object-oriented practices and concepts in C#.
+The mid-level course goes through object-oriented practices and concepts in C#.
 These are necessary to build enterprise software, web portals, and, basically, any program that is going to be maintained by more than 1 programmer.

 First of all, to solve tasks on CodeEasy, you need to